Deep Dive: Why?

 That I was able to find such a place was simply a matter of circumstance.
 There are countless properties similar in nature; it was all down to timing (when which lots appear on the market) and affordability.
 I'd scoured the state for months when I found it, and I bought it within minutes of seeing it for the first time because 1) I immediately knew it provided just the right conditions to realize my goals; 2) it was affordable; and 3) there was no knowing how long it would remain available.

 Is it 100% perfect?
 Hardly.
 But I could never have afforded what I'd consider perfect.
 That would have been some multi-million-dollar parcel located along the Delaware River somewhere between Stockton and Frenchtown, where spectacular canyons have been carved out of solid rock; I'd have built my home within a verdant canyon wall overlooking a cascade of water (yes, my own Fallingwater).
 Fortunately, what I've found is good enough that it's easy for me to pretend I'm in that perfect place.

 And Why Build This Website?

 Although I don't have a lot of friends, I have enough that this website helps everyone stay up-to-date with my progress.
 Also, writing helps me keep my head on straight; documenting what I do is a helpful exercise.
-And finally, I get a strange kick out of thinking that anonymous visitors might enjoy watching me make a complete fool of myself in front of the world.
-There are lessons to be learnt here.
-Who knows?
-I might one day turn it into a book.
+Plus I get a strange kick out of thinking that anonymous visitors might enjoy watching me make a complete fool of myself in front of the world.

 More Deep Dives